Uranium mining debate: Nuclear energy potential

+Sustainability of nuclear energy

+Nuclear energy has gotten safer as its technology advanced.
+1 death occurred as a result of both the Fukushima nuclear accident and the Three Mile Island accident.
+Even though current uranium reserves means humans only have 200 more years of legacy, advanced nuclear energy is sustainable for thousands of years.
+Current reserves could power them for 9000 years, not counting the waste from legacy reactors that can also be used.
+It is also considere more sustainable than solar and wind energy.
+There are currently two operational reactors, but the technology is still working to be commercialized.
+To end fossil fuel dependence, humans need to find energy generating methods to replace crude oil.
+MIT is currently leading a nuclear biorefining initiative, a technology that can be deployed at scale in about 20 years.

 Background and public debate

-In 2022 Kazakhstan produced the largest share of uranium from mines (43% of world supply), followed by Canada (15%) and Namibia (11%).
-Australia has 23% of the world's uranium ore reserves and the world's largest single uranium deposit, located at the Olympic Dam Mine in South Australia.
+In 2024 Kazakhstan produced the largest share of uranium from mines (39% of world supply), followed by Canada (24%) and Namibia (12%).
+Australia has 28% of the world's uranium ore reserves and the world's largest single uranium deposit, located at the Olympic Dam Mine in South Australia.

 The years 1976 and 1977 saw uranium mining become a major political issue in Australia, with the Ranger Inquiry (Fox) report opening up a public debate about uranium mining.
 The Movement Against Uranium Mining group was formed in 1976, and many protests and demonstrations against uranium mining were held.
 Concerns relate to the health risks and environmental damage from uranium mining.

 In 1977, the National Conference of the Australian Labor Party (ALP) passed a motion in favour of an indefinite moratorium on uranium mining, and the anti-nuclear movement in Australia acted to support the Labor Party and help it regain office.
 However, after the ALP won power in 1983, the 1984 ALP conference voted in favour of a "Three mine policy".

 Australia has three operating uranium mines at Olympic Dam (Roxby) and Beverley - both in South Australia's north - and at Ranger in the Northern Territory.
-As of April 2009, construction has begun on South Australia's fourth uranium mine—the Honeymoon Uranium Mine.
+In 2011, construction on South Australia's fourth uranium mine, the Honeymoon Uranium Mine, was completed.

 The Rössing Uranium Mine located in Namibia is the world's longest-operating open-pit uranium mine.
 The uranium mill tailings dam has been leaking for a number of years, and on January 17, 2014, a catastrophic structural failure of a leach tank caused a major spill.
 The France-based laboratory, Commission de Recherche et d'Information Independentantes sur la Radioactivite (CRIIAD) reported elevated levels of radioactive materials in the area surrounding the mine.

 Notable anti-uranium activists include Golden Misabiko (Democratic Republic of the Congo), Kevin Buzzacott (Australia), Jacqui Katona (Australia), Yvonne Margarula (Australia), Jillian Marsh (Australia), Manuel Pino (US), JoAnn Tall (US), and Sun Xiaodi (China).
 There have been many reports about working conditions at the mine, and the effects on the mine laborers.